ajgilbert/eft-exercise-cms/eft2obs_cards/ttbar/README.md

 yodamerge -o ttbar-tlep-SMEFTsim3/RivetTotal.yoda ttbar-tlep-SMEFTsim3/Rivet_* --no-veto-empty
 yodamerge -o ttbar-tbarlep-SMEFTsim3/RivetTotal.yoda ttbar-tbarlep-SMEFTsim3/Rivet_* --no-veto-empty
 ```
 If you have used the unedited Rivet routine, each of these files will be around to 400 MB, so you might need to merge them in batches of a few files at a time.
-Next, add the histograms from the two ttbar decay modes using `yodamerge` with th option `--add`:
+Next, add the histograms from the two ttbar decay modes using `yodamerge` with the option `--add`:
 ```sh
 mkdir ttbar-merged
 yodamerge -o ttbar-merged/RivetTotal.yoda ttbar-tlep-SMEFTsim3/RivetTotal.yoda \